maartene/AoC2024/Day03/NOTES.md

 - ✅ Import the input data
 - ✅ Extract multiplication statements from example input
 - ✅ We should be able to perform a multiplication
-- 🚧 Make the example input pass
+- ✅ Make the example input pass
+- 🚧 Let's get that star ⭐️